 What inspired you to start Intrinio?
 Where did you start and where are you now?

 Intrinio provides investors, entrepreneurs, and students with disruptively affordable access to high-quality financial data.
 We’re the only financial data providers available in the cloud and on Mac OS X—our cross-platform compatibility enables our users to flexibly access the data anywhere, anytime, from any device.
-We’ve also built a transparent, flexible online engine for valuing companies.

 During my education as a finance student it was easy to see multiple inefficiencies in the industry—problems that needed to be solved through the use of technology.
 Just one afternoon spent waiting in line for access to an expensive data feed with a horrible user experience is enough to make you want to build a better solution.
 My co-founder and I refused to accept the “way it’s always been” in the financial industry.